 Please note that these extra costs do not need to be excessive and that students are encouraged to use their initiative and resourcefulness to keep these costs as low as possible.

-We also provide support and advice on finding innovative ways to fund projects, such as crowdfunding.
 The amount you spend will depend entirely on the scale of production and how much you wish to spend.